PJEstrada/song-emotion-collector/README.md

 # song-emotion-collector

-A small web app for recollecting guatemalan people music mood classifications of Creative Commons Songs for Music Mood Analysis.
+A small web app for recollecting guatemalan people's music mood classifications of Creative Commons Songs for Music Mood Analysis.